-A day in Livestock Management is never the same as the day before.
+Students will be hands-on throughout the development of livestock starting with breeding to assisting with live birth.
 Working on an active farm requires flexibility, organization, communication, and critical thinking.
 These are all skills that are emphasized in the Livestock Management program.
-A career in the large animal science field is especially well-suited for people who enjoy working with animals and in the outdoors.
-This career field affords workers with a high level of satisfaction and personal development in a working environment that is always active and interesting.
+A career in the large animal or crop science and natural resource fields is especially well-suited for people who enjoy working with animals and in the outdoors.

 Certifications offered to students completing the ROC Livestock Management program include: